Click on the Icon above to be Routed to Information About Parking Adjustments due to the Construction of the New Student Center and Parking Deck

 - You will be prompted to enter 2 different numbers, and they may be requested in any order:

-- An Identification Number.
-The CMP has provided the exact ID number for your vehicle/card on the Key Packet with your travel materials.
+- An Identification Number - vehicle number as assigned by Motor Fleet Management.
 Do not press Enter unless prompted, it should automatically proceed.

 - The current odometer reading.
 Press Enter if needed.